View Nona McAnelly's Obituary on www.swtimes.com/ and share memories

 Nona McAnelly

+She was born May 19, 1954, in Vallejo, Calif., to Gloria Ann (Scott) Stanley and Joseph Walter Stanley and passed away Aug.
+26, 2019, in Fort Smith.
+Mrs. McAnelly was an accomplished nurse for 42 years.
+She was a warrior: after battling a rare form of breast cancer, she won; and after suffering sudden death cardiac arrest for 24 minutes, she won.
+She understood that God had a higher purpose for her.
+In return, she started Baked Blessings through Maple Freewill Baptist Church, providing food for the church and community through times of need and times of blessings.
+She would want everyone to know, "I love you a bushel and a peck."

-She is survived by a daughter, Stacy Mattingly of the home; four sisters, Eileen Garcia of Rincon, Ga., Donna Bruick of Fort Smith, Kim Shea of Seattle and Liz Stanley of Roland; and a brother, Joseph Walter Stanley III of Muldrow.
+She is survived by a daughter, Stacy Mattingly of the home; four sisters, Eileen Garcia of Rincon, Ga., Donna Bruick and Jack of Fort Smith, Kim Shea of Seattle and Liz Stanley of Roland; a brother, Joseph Walter Stanley III and Sue of Muldrow; her best friend and honorary sister, Donna Mason; and tons of littles, friends and loved ones.

+She was preceded in death by her first husband, Jimmy Dale Mattingly; her second husband, Mac McAnelly; her parents, Gloria Stanley and Joseph Walter Stanley; and three infant children.

+Active pallbearers will be Clinton Shown, Chris Bruick, Blake Rainwater, Chris Larcade, Jeremy Lewallen and Cole Colville.